 South-East Network for Social Sciences (SeNSS)

-You may be eligible for a fully-funded SeNSS scholarship (funded by the Economic Social Research Council) if you are taking one of 12 different pathways in the Social Sciences.
-If you are successful you will receive support with fees and living costs, and have access to extra research funding.
+You may be eligible for a SeNSS scholarship (funded by the Economic Social Research Council) if you're taking one of 12 pathways in Social Sciences.
+If you're successful you'll receive funding for tuition fees and an annual maintenance payment of £14,553 (2017/2018 RCUK rate).

 Who can apply for SeNSS funding?

 We run 12 accredited training pathways at Sussex.

 Studentships are available in these pathways either for a 1+3 PhD (one year Masters and three year PhD degree) or +3 PhD (three year PhD degree), and can be held on a full-time or part-time basis.